scando1993/thingsboard.github.io/docs/samples/analytics/spark-integration-with-thingsboard.md

 The Spark Application logic is concentrated mainly in two classes:
 	- **SparkKafkaStreamingDemoMain** is listening to the Kafka topic and calculates the averages
-	- **RestClient** finds the ThingsBoard Asset by name and pushes the aggregated data to it.
+	- **RestClient** finds the Pacificsoft Asset by name and pushes the aggregated data to it.
 Below is a description of particular code snippet from **SparkKafkaStreamingDemoMain** class.
 Main constants are listed below: